 Bulk delete archived mail from Gmail simple instructions on how to accomplish it without a huge headache.
 My simple instructions will give you quick steps on how to bulk delete the emails you thought were deleted but really are in the archives.

-Gmail’s archiving removes messages from your inbox, but keeps them in your account so that you can always find them later.
-Archiving is like moving messages into a filing cabinet for safekeeping, rather than putting them in the trash can.
-However, if you are like me and really want the emails you DELETE to actually be DELETED then here are the steps you will want to take to DELETE them forever and turn the “archiving” feature off.
-Here is instruction on how to BULK Delete Archived Mail from Gmail.
+Gmail’s archiving removes messages from your Inbox but keeps them in your account so that you can always find them later.
+But archiving is like moving messages into a filing cabinet for safekeeping rather than putting them in the trash can.
+Because if you are like me and really want the emails you DELETE actually to be deleted, then here are the steps you will want to take to delete them forever and turn the “archiving” feature off.
+Here is quick and easy instruction on how to bulk delete archived mail from Gmail.